 - Remove odours created during the process by using bio-filters

 The construction of the new ADF is now complete.
 The facility is currently in the commissioning phase, processing organic feed stock from municipal solid waste and generating biogas.
-It will be fully operational in early 2019.
+It will be fully operational later in 2019.

 Did You Know

 When you put your residential organic waste in the garbage, it gets collected and taken to the Edmonton Waste Management Centre where the organic portion is separated from the rest of the garbage and turned into compost.